nleiva/grpc-tls/vault-cert.md

 You won't see `Requesting new certificate from issuer` on the subsequect calls as the cert will be cached.

+### Client

-- Run the client with `make run-client-ca`
+Run the client with `make run-client-ca`.

 You need to get Vault's CA certificate first.
 Let's make an API call to get it and save it as `ca-vault.cert`.
-Do not confuse this file with `ca-cert`, which is the CA certificate of the issuer of the certificates in Vault's config; `tls_cert_file` and `tls_key_file`)
+Do not confuse this file with `ca-cert`, which is the CA certificate of the issuer of the certificates in Vault's config; `tls_cert_file` and `tls_key_file`.

 ```bash
 $ curl \